harogaston/qr-decoder/README.md

 ### Version information

 Version information is included in QR Code version 7 or higher only.
 It consists of am 18-bit sequence containing 6 data bits with 12 error correction bits calculated using the (18, 6) Golay code.
 No version information will result in an all-zero data string since only versions 7 to 40 contain version information.
-Masking is not applied to version information (but global data masking is).
+Masking is not applied to version information since this block is only present in QR code versions >= 7 (but global data masking is).

 The resulting bis sequence is mapped twice in the QR Code, into the areas reserved for it in the 6 x 3 module block above the timing pattern and immediately to the left or the top right finder pattern separator, and the 3 x 6 module block to the left of the timing pattern and immediately above the lower left finder pattern separator.